 It is important to know which providers are included in our network.
-With some exceptions, the plan will only pay for your services if you use network providers required by the plan to get your covered services.
+With some exceptions, the plan will only pay for your services if you use network providers required by the plan to get your hh healthy families.
+Member Handbook 33 covered services.
 The only exceptions are emergencies and for urgently needed services when the network is not available or when you receive authorization in advance from the plan to see an out of network provider.